 My video tutorial

 Below is my video tutorial for you to watch.
-As always, click the triangle in the image to watch, and if you are on a phone or tablet hold your device sideways for better viewing.
+Use the triangle on the image to turn on the video.
+If you are on a cellphone or other device, turn it horizontal for better viewing.
 If for whatever reason the video doesn’t work in this browser then you can watch it on my YouTube channel HERE.

 First part of macrame chandelier

 The first part of making this macrame chandelier is the exact same steps I used to make the macrame flush mount light fixture.
 The steps are all again in my video and that’s why it is exactly the same up until mark 8:52 after that I add the hanging part of the chandelier.

 For this part, you only need Vertical Lark’s Head knots for the top and Square Knots for the side strands.
 If you measure and cut a piece of macrame yarn 45 feet long, it should be enough to wrap the top part.

 Depending on what basket you bought, you might have different measurements and amounts of metal strands running from top to bottom.
 I needed 220-inch pieces times 4 per metal section.
 My basket has 18 metal sections running from top to bottom.
 I needed 72 pieces of macrame yarn at 220-inches long to wrap them all.
 Yup, I know, that’s a lot!

 This macrame chandelier tutorial would have gotten way too long had I described the exact same steps again.
 So if you need more details then head on over to the macrame flush mount light fixture for more in-depth descriptions.
 The steps are also all in the above video tutorial which is a must-watch should you want to make your own chandelier.

 For the top, I started out with the same looped and knotted hoop that I used in my macrame cat bed tutorial.
 As I stated in that tutorial, you don’t have to do it that way and could use a metal ring instead to save time.
 I personally like how it looks all knotted and uniform for this macrame chandelier.
 It’s certainly preferential.